Finding Your Voice 2022

-This eight-module introductory course is designed to develop skills in creative writing.
+This six-module introductory course has been redesigned to better reflect the most important skills in creative writing.
 Course content covers finding and developing your own voice, as well as overcoming creative fear.
-Important writing tools, such as grammar and narrative techniques, are covered.
+Important writing tools, such as narrative techniques, dialogue, structure and point of view are explored.
 Extensive notes are provided on writing genres, short stories and novels.
 By the end of this course, students will have more idea of what genre they wish to write in as well as a good grounding in syntax, style and grammar.
-Students can work in their own time, at their own pace and will be given set exercises and peer and tutor feedback in a relaxed and supportive atmosphere online.
-Comprehensive workbooks and examples accompany this course, and tutor feedback is given on 20 writing exercises.
-The course is designed to be completed within four months, but we allow a year to complete the course.
+Comprehensive workbooks and examples accompany this course, and tutor feedback is given on 18 writing exercises.
+Students can work in their own time, and at their own pace.
+There is a monthly Zoom meeting with the tutor for all online students.
+The course is designed to be completed within three months, but we allow a year to complete the course.

 Fees $450 payable by the start of the course.
 Previous Creative Writing Dunedin students who have completed a full-length course will be given a $50 discount.

-In this first topic, we explore aspects of the writing process.
+In this first topic we explore aspects of the writing process.
 Whenever I give a talk about being a writer, this is what I am always asked.
 How do you write?
 Where and when do you write?
 It’s as if there is some magic to it when mostly writing is a matter of giving yourself time and permission to write and trying not to let the voice of doubt impinge too much.
-This is easier said than done, but we explore strategies to overcome fear and above all to enjoy the process.
-Most importantly, we give you ideas to get you writing as the most effective way of learning how to write, is by writing.

-In Tools of the Writing Trade, we deal with the nuts and bolts of writing, namely matters of grammar and sentence construction.
-Many creative writers don’t think it matters all that much after all that’s why we have editors right?
-But in these days of self-publishing, whether it be blogs or books, it’s more important than ever to be able to present a professional piece of writing.
-And if you are trying to get a regular publisher, you don’t want to let down the quality of your writing with spelling mistakes and misplaced apostrophes.
+In Tools of Writing, we deal with the nuts and bolts of writing, namely matters of grammar and sentence construction.
+In these days of self-publishing, whether it be blogs or books, it’s more important than ever to be able to present a professional piece of writing.

 Topic Five: Writing Genre

 Metaphor is an extension of giving your writing personality, especially if you are able to infuse your metaphors with your unique perspective of the world.
-The chances are that fascinating speaker is someone who is using metaphor without being aware of it as everyday speech is rich in metaphor.
 Many clichés are metaphors or similes, e.g. good as gold.
 These are fine when used in dialogue, but are to be avoided in narrative.
 On the other hand, a well-crafted metaphor helps to develop an original eye.

 Developing your own voice is quite difficult to get your head around, as having an original voice is the one thing that can’t be taught.
-It’s a bit like saying I will give you a personality.
-Of course, I can’t do that; you already have one.
 The trick in writing is allowing your personality free rein in your writing even if you are not writing about yourself.
 Developing your own voice comes with practice and gaining in confidence.
-The emphasis is on writing what you want to write and allow yourself to be yourself rather than imitating anyone else.